marneypratt/macroS21/README.md

 A new session of RStudio will open with the unzipped folder containing all the files you need ready for you.

+## Use Templates to Help with your Analysis

+Start by opening the file "macro_analysis.Rmd"

+Explore the files in the "data" folder to figure out which files you need to import

+Use the metadata text files in the "metadata" folder to help you know what is in each data file and what all the variable names mean.

+Copy the code from the various script templates in the "script_templates" folder as needed and paste them in the "macro_analysis.Rmd" file.
+Replace the blanks in the code as needed.

+When you are done with your analysis "knit" your .Rmd file.
+You can knit straight to PDF or knit to HTML, open the HTML file in your browser, and then "print" to a PDF file.

+Insert a file printout of the PDF in the "Project Data Analysis" section of your Lab Notebook.